This blog post is inspired by the January DFWSEM meeting on retargeting with speakers Shelley Ellis and James Moore.

 Before we answer the question in the headline, you probably want to know what, exactly, is retargeting?
-To put it simply, it is online search’s second chance.
+To put it simply, it is an online search’s second chance.
 When users visit your site, they get cookied or identified with a specific piece of code.
 If you are running a retargeting campaign, you can use those cookies to show them ads relevant to your marketing initiatives if they leave your site without making a purchase or other conversion decision.

 For example, Susie comes to your site and looks at several products in the same category: shoes.
 You have created a cookie that will tag her as interested in shoes.
 Susie leaves your site without buying anything and continues to surf the Internet.
 Your retargeting plan triggers that cookie when she lands on websites with advertisements served by the ad network you’ve chosen for retargeting.
 The network then shows Susie ads relevant to shoes and your brand on those other sites.